History of encyclopedias: Digital encyclopedias

 By the late 20th century, encyclopedias were being published on CD-ROMs for use with personal computers.
 Microsoft's Encarta, launched in 1993, was a landmark example as it had no printed equivalent.
 Articles were supplemented with video and audio files as well as numerous high-quality images.
 After sixteen years, Microsoft discontinued the Encarta line of products in 2009.

-Traditional encyclopedias are written by a number of employed text writers, usually people with an academic degree, and distributed as proprietary content.

-Encyclopedias are essentially derivative from what has gone before, and particularly in the 19th century, copyright infringement was common among encyclopedia editors.
-However, modern encyclopedias are not merely larger compendia, including all that came before them.
-To make space for modern topics, valuable material of historic use regularly had to be discarded, at least before the advent of digital encyclopedias.
-Moreover, the opinions and world views of a particular generation can be observed in the encyclopedic writing of the time.
-For these reasons, old encyclopedias are a useful source of historical information, especially for a record of changes in science and technology.

-As of 2007, old encyclopedias whose copyright has expired, such as the 1911 edition of Britannica, are also the only free content English encyclopedias released in print form.
-However, works such as the Great Soviet Encyclopedia, which were created in the public domain, exist as free content encyclopedias in other languages.
+As of 2007, old encyclopedias whose copyright had expired, such as the 1911 edition of Britannica, were the only free content English encyclopedias released in print form.
+However, works such as the Great Soviet Encyclopedia, which were created in the public domain, existed as free content encyclopedias in other languages.